latenightswift/latenightswift.github.io/_posts/2019-02-04-unknown-enum-cases.md

 subtitle: "Using the hidden power of CaseIterable to represent unknown values in RawRepresentable types."
 ---

 Sometimes we need the ability to be less strict when parsing API responses, gracefully handling new values that are not recognised.
-When these values are modelled as enums and we receive an unexpected value, decoding will fail.
-If these enums are used in many models, it's worthwhile looking for an elegant solution to avoid custom decoding everywhere!
+When these values are modelled as enums we have a problem: decoding will fail if we receive an unexpected value!
+If these enums are used in many models it's worthwhile looking for an elegant solution.

 We'll demonstrate the journey towards solving this problem with the following example: